 - Comfortable walking shoes are a must!
 Include a more formal pair of shoes for dinners at the hotel.
 High heels are NOT recommended for women.
 Bring sandals and water shoes for the Dead Sea, beach or pools.

 - Be sure to include: swimsuit, waterproof shoes/slip-ons/sandals, small flashlight, travel packages of tissues, sleeping mask, earplugs, sunglasses, sunscreen, lip balm, moistened towelettes, washcloth, pocket size tissues (for restrooms), hand & body lotion (dry climate), notebook, pen, highlighter, compact folding umbrella in case of rain.

 - A sun hat will be provided to you as a gift.

 - Extra film and batteries for camera with protective case for x-ray machines.

-- Adaptor (220 volts) and converter for electrical appliances.
+- Adaptor (220 volts) for electrical appliances.

 - Prescription medicines in original container.